BenjaminOddou/alfred-plex/README.md

 #### 3. Actions on medias

+> The following actions can be configured in the user configuration panel

 1. Open the media on the web.
-Simply press ⏎ to open the media on plex.
-There is exception for the following media typess: *actor, collection, director, artist, genre*, see `3.` below.
+Simply press ⌘⏎ to open the media on plex.
+There is exception for the following media types: *actor, collection, director, artist, genre, show, season*, see below.
 2. Stream the media with `VLC`.
 This is only available for the following media types: *movie, episode, track, clip*.
-Press ⌘⏎ to open the media in `VLC`. *It requires `VLC` 3.0 or above and the vlc cli.
+Press ⌥⏎ to open the media in `VLC`. *It requires `VLC` 3.0 or above and the vlc cli.
 See below to know how to install the cli*.
 If you have multiple versions of the same *movie, episode, clip*, you'll be ask to choose the file you want to play.
-3. Nested search.
-If you press ⏎ on one of the following media types *actor, collection, director, artist, genre*, this will trigger an advance search.
-4. Get infos on movies and tv shows using the [Movie and TV Show Search](https://github.com/tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow) Alfred workflow by [Tom McKnight](https://github.com/tmcknight).
+3. Get infos on movies and tv shows using the [Movie and TV Show Search](https://github.com/tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow) Alfred workflow by [Tom McKnight](https://github.com/tmcknight).
 Press ⇧⏎ to trigger the workflow. *It requires `Movie and TV Show Search` Alfred workflow 2.16.0 or above.*

+**Exceptions**

+If you press ⏎ on one of the following media types *actor, collection, director, artist, genre, show, season*, this will trigger an advance search.

 #### 4. VLC integration